 6. What To Do If You Witness Or Are Subject To Unacceptable Behaviour

-If you are subjected to unacceptable behaviour, notice that someone else is being subject to unacceptable behaviour, or have any other concerns, please notify a community organiser as soon as possible or fill out an incident report if the incident was online.
+If you are subjected to unacceptable behaviour, notice that someone else is being subject to unacceptable behaviour, or have any other concerns, please notify a community organiser as soon as possible.

-The WordPress Portsmouth User Group team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behaviour to feel safe in the community.
+The WordPress Portsmouth User Group team will be available to help participants contact the platform moderators or to otherwise assist those experiencing unacceptable behaviour to feel safe in the community.

-We expect all community members, sponsors, volunteers, speakers, attendees, and other guests to abide by this code of conduct at all venues and related social events.
+We expect all community members, sponsors, volunteers, speakers, attendees, and other guests to abide by this code of conduct.

 8. Contact Information